CartoDB/mobile-sdk/doc/advanced.md

   			var proj = new EPSG3857();

-			// Create overlay layer for markers
-			var dataSource = new LocalVectorDataSource(proj);
+			// 5.
+Create overlay layer for markers var dataSource = new LocalVectorDataSource(proj);

-			// Now create Marker objects and add them to vectorDataSource.
+			// 6.
+Create Marker objects and add them to vectorDataSource.
-			// TODO: this depends on your app!
+			// **Note:** This depends on the _app type_ of your mobile app settings.
 See samples with JSON loading

 			var layer = new ClusteredVectorLayer(dataSource, new MyClusterElementBuilder());
 			layer.MinimumClusterDistance = 20; // in pixels